Home

 Back Doctor Concerns

 Medicine is society’s greatest achievement.
 I am a big fan of doctors and the various health sciences.
 I give a tremendous amount of credit to anyone who can work their way through the extensive education required to practice medicine in any form.
 I acknowledge that some of the greatest minds in the world belong to the elite community of healthcare providers.
-HOWEVER, I am also an open and outspoken critic of medicine’s great failures.
+However, I am also an open and outspoken critic of medicine’s great failures.
 In the case of back pain treatment, this failure occasionally borders on the criminal.

-There are back doctors who perpetuate pain through their ongoing treatment agendas, even when they know NO CURE will ever take place.
+There are back doctors who perpetuate pain through their ongoing treatment agendas, even when they know no cure will ever take place.
 There are doctors who realize that the pain can not possibly come from the diagnosed source.
 There are doctors who perform unnecessary spinal surgeries on vast numbers of patients every year.
 The reason for these failures is simple…

 Back doctors are products of their education and their surrounding society.
-It has long been denied that back pain or almost any other physical problems CAN NOT be the direct result of a psychological process.
+It has long been denied that back pain or almost any other physical problems can not be the direct result of a psychological process.
 This is what some doctors were taught in school, so this is what these doctors practice.
 Meanwhile, irrefutable proof exists that the mind influences the general and specific health of every system in the body.
 Luckily, times have changed and new doctors are better prepared to deal with mindbody issues in their patients.

 Medicine continues to seek a physical cause for conditions that are often caused or perpetuated by a non-physical process.
 Structural issues in the spine are blamed constantly for producing symptoms without any definitive proof of these irregularities being problematic at all.
 This is the #1 reason for the continuation of the aforementioned back pain epidemic.
 The worst part of it all is that the epidemic continues to grow, while the objectivity of some in the medical community shrinks day by day.